CLIUtils/CLI11/README.md

 ## Install

-To use, there are several methods:
+To use, there are several methods described below additional details are available at [installation](https://cliutils.github.io/CLI11/book/chapters/installation.html):

 - All-in-one local header: Copy `CLI11.hpp` from the [most recent release][github releases] into your include directory, and you are set.
 This